patractlabs/substrate-contracts-book/docs/redspot/guides/runtime-environment.md

 * artifacts.readArtifact

-Get the metadata of the contract through the contract name, and it will return a Json object.
-The Wasm is the Wasm file compiled from the contract.
+Get the metadata of the contract through the contract name, and it will return a Json object containing compiled wasm code and abi.

 ```typescript
 {